 What is morning sickness?

-Morning sickness refers to the nausea and vomiting that some women have when they become pregnant.
-Morning sickness is very common in early pregnancy — it affects more than half of all pregnant people.
+Morning sickness refers to the nausea and vomiting that some people have when they become pregnant.
+Morning sickness is very common in early pregnancy.
+It affects more than half of all pregnant people.
 A severe case of morning sickness is known as hyperemesis gravidarum.

 How long will morning sickness last?

-Morning sickness tends to go away later in pregnancy, and it’s almost always gone by the second trimester (after 13 weeks, or during the fourth month).
+Morning sickness tends to go away later in pregnancy.
+It’s almost always gone by the second trimester (after 13 weeks, or during the fourth month).
 However, every person is different, and every pregnancy is different.
-So, there isn’t a set time for it to stop because each woman is different and each pregnancy is different.
+So, there isn’t a set time that morning sickness may stop.

 Will morning sickness hurt my baby?

 Morning sickness can only become a problem for your baby if you can’t keep down any foods or fluids.
 It also may pose a problem if you begin to lose a lot of weight.
 You should call your doctor if you:

 What causes morning sickness?

 Doctors don’t know exactly what causes morning sickness, but it likely is caused by the sudden increase in hormones during pregnancy.